Customer Experience Strategy

 • managed outsourcing

-Step 1: Define the Planning Window
+Step 1: Set Two Planning Horizons

-Step 2: Input Direct Cost Components
+Step 2: Capture Direct Cost Inputs

 For each model, estimate:

-• fully loaded labor cost
+• fully loaded labor and staffing cost

-• recruiting and onboarding cost
+• recruiting and onboarding effort

-• tooling and management overhead
+• tooling and supervision overhead

-• quality and governance program cost
+• QA, training, and governance program cost

 Step 3: Score Operating Risk